-In the cannabis industry, purging refers to the process used to remove any residual solvents, especially butane, from the cannabis concentrate.
-The end-result is ideally a solvent-free cannabis concentrate that is safe and pure.
+In the cannabis industry, purging refers to the process used to remove any residual solvents, especially butane, from the cannabis extract.
+The end-result is ideally a solventless cannabis extract that is safe and pure.

-Some cannabis connoisseurs argue that it is nearly impossible to purge 100 per cent of a solvent from a concentrate.
+Some cannabis connoisseurs argue that it is nearly impossible to purge 100 per cent of a solvent from an extract.

 In addition, not all butane hash oil (BHO) undergoes purging before it hits the market.
 If the oil is not purged, the chances are good that it will continue to contain a small amount of butane.

-Purging is a very important process that is typically required when making pharmaceutical quality cannabis concentrates.
+Purging is a very important process that is typically required when making pharmaceutical quality cannabis extracts.

 Small amounts of BHO can be purged using a water method and a vacuum pump instead of a vacuum oven.
 With the water method, the BHO is extracted directly into a dish that is floated in hot water.
 The hot water purges and evaporates the butane from the BHO.
 A vacuum pump is then used for the final purging process.